microsoft/MMdnn/README.md

   - We provide a guide to help you accelerate inference with TensorRT.
     - [TensorRT](https://github.com/Microsoft/MMdnn/wiki/Using-TensorRT-to-Accelerate-Inference)

-This project is designed and developed by [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/).
-We also encourage researchers and students leverage this project to analyse DNN models.
-We welcome any new ideas to extend this project.
+## Related Projects
+Targeting at openness and advancing state-of-art technology, [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) had also released few other open source projects.

+* [OpenPAI](https://github.com/Microsoft/pai) : an open source platform that provides complete AI model training and resource management capabilities, it is easy to extend and supports on-premise, cloud and hybrid environments in various scale.
+* [NNI](https://github.com/Microsoft/nni) : An open source AutoML toolkit for neural architecture search and hyper-parameter tuning.

+We encourage researchers and students leverage these projects to accelerate the AI development and research.

 ## Installation